Jenkin Lloyd Jones: Peace advocacy

 At the turn of the twentieth century, most Unitarians were peace advocates.
 Although Jones had served in the Civil War and believed that the ending of slavery was a positive outcome, he also believed that war was a bad thing.
 This caused him to preach openly against the Spanish–American War and the subsequent American intervention in the Philippines.

 In 1915, Henry Ford sponsored an international conference in Stockholm.
-He chartered a ship, thereafter known as the Henry Ford Peace Ship, to bring a large delegation of American peace activists to the conference.
+He chartered a ship, thereafter referred to as the Henry Ford Peace Ship, to bring a large delegation of American peace activists to the conference.
 Jones was one of this delegation.
 The conference failed to stop the war and was largely discredited in the American press.
 Support for the war grew until the United States joined the conflict in 1917.
 The Chicago Peace Society did not speak out against the war, angering Jones to the point of withdrawing his membership.

 He continued to publicly oppose the war, both in speaking and writing.
-In 1918 Chicago's postmaster, citing the Emergency Act of 1917, prohibited the mailing of Unity.
+In 1918, Chicago's postmaster, citing the Emergency Act of 1917, prohibited the mailing of Unity.
 Jones petitioned to have the suspension lifted.
 This was granted shortly before his death.